 Conference presentations

-Here you'll find handouts from my presentations at state, national, and international conferences including the Association for Popular Music Education, Jazz Education Network, numerous state MEA conferences, and the National Association for Music Education, among others.
+Here you'll find handouts from my presentations at state, national, and international conferences including the Association for Popular Music Education, Jazz Education Network, Research in Music Education, numerous state MEA conferences, and the National Association for Music Education, among others.

-NAfme Society for Music TEacher Education - 2021 - Online
+International Society for Music Education 2022 - Online

-Research in Music Education - 2021 - Online
+NAfme Society for Music TEacher Education 2021 - Online

 Colorado MEA 2020 - Colorado Springs